petrjahoda/adis_relay_service/README.md

     - program checks for assigned zapsi deviceid
     - program checks for any open terminal_input_order (DTE == null) for assigned terminal device_id, two times with 3 second pause
 2. If any open terminal_input_order found, program checks assigned zapsi for Relay ON
-    - If Relay1 is OFF, program switched this Relay1 to ON
+    - If Relay1 is OFF, program switches this Relay1 to ON

 #### Example of relay OFF